krzemienski/awesome-from-stars/README.md

 * [lukaszliniewicz/Pandrator](https://github.com/lukaszliniewicz/Pandrator): Turn PDFs and EPUBs into audiobooks, subtitles or videos into dubbed videos (including translation), and more.
 For free.
 Pandrator uses local models, notably XTTS, including voice-cloning (instant, RVC-enhanced, XTTS fine-tuning) and LLM processing.
 It aspires to be a user-friendly app with a GUI, an installer and all-in-one packages.
 * [louisdh/panelkit](https://github.com/louisdh/panelkit): A UI framework that enables panels on iOS.
 * [antoniocasero/Panels](https://github.com/antoniocasero/Panels): Panels is a framework to easily add sliding panels to your application
-* [fosrl/pangolin](https://github.com/fosrl/pangolin): Identity-based, multi-site remote access platform using WireGuard®
+* [fosrl/pangolin](https://github.com/fosrl/pangolin): Identity-Aware Tunneled Reverse Proxy Server with Dashboard UI
 * [stefanogali/panic-panini-next](https://github.com/stefanogali/panic-panini-next): Next.Js + TailwindCSS starter template for music band.
 * [michaelklishin/pantomime](https://github.com/michaelklishin/pantomime): A tiny Clojure library that deals with MIME types (Internet media types)
 * [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love): Papers from the computer science community to read and discuss.